Chinese paddlefish: Description

 The Chinese paddlefish had a white underbelly, and its back and head were grey.
 Its dorsal and anal fins were situated considerably far back on the body.
 The paddle-like rostrum was narrow and pointed, and was between a quarter and up to a third of total body length.
 Its eyes were small and round.
 The tail fin was heterocercal (spine extending into the upper lobe), with the lower lobe being well developed.
 The skull is more elongate and narrower than that of the American paddlefish, and lacks the sculpturing present on the skull bones of other paddlefish, with the stellate (star-shaped) bones on the rostrum less numerous than those of the American paddlefish.
-The teeth were small, sharp, canine shaped and inward curling, and became proportionally smaller relative to the jaw during growth, and in mature adults were completely fused the bone.
+The teeth were small, sharp, canine shaped and inward curling, and became proportionally smaller relative to the jaw during growth, and in mature adults were completely fused into the bone.
 Compared to Polyodon, the jaws were shorter, and had a proportionately narrower gape, and unlike the American paddlefish, but similar to fossil paddlefish, the upper jaw was not firmly attached to the braincase.
 Like other paddlefish, the skeleton was largely cartilaginous.
 The body lacked scales, except for small scales in the caudal peduncle and caudal fin.